-If the answer is “to make money” then I am sorry to disappoint you but it will be very difficult for you to achieve that solitary goal.
+If the answer is just “to make money” then I am sorry to disappoint you but it could be very difficult for you to achieve that goal.

 Successful traders love the game and the personal challenge, the money is secondary.

-Good traders are well grounded “together” people, they think in a logical, sequential manner and they do not identify themselves as traders, trading is what they do but it is not who they are.
-They are not emotionally devoid but have learnt to step aside from their emotions and view them with understanding, not fear.
+Good traders are well grounded “together” people.
+They think in a logical, sequential manner and they do not identify themselves as only traders.
+Trading is what they do but it is not who they are.
+They are not emotionally devoid like robots.
+However, they have learnt to step aside from their emotions and view them with understanding not fear.

-They are a partner, father, mother, friend, footy coach, volunteer, mentor, spiritual, kind and loving person first, that is what they identify with, not being a trader.
+In their life they are a partner, father, mother, friend, footy coach, volunteer, mentor, kind and loving person.
+Those qualities are what they identify with - not just being a trader.

-Examine your motives before starting, and be very, very honest with yourself, if you don’t I will guarantee you will lose money.
+Examine your motives before starting and be very honest with yourself.

 2/ SET OBJECTIVES AND REALISTIC GOALS